 Based on the cable size, it is expected that the duct bank would require 8" ducts to supply enough space for the specified cable.
-S&L recommends a single spare cable per phase be installed during the initial installation to increase reliability of the new underground transmission line by reducing outage times in the event of a fault.
-In addition, S&L would recommend a spare duct per set of phase cables be installed in the event that catastrophic damage occurs in a duct, TEP can install a new cable without developing an entirely new duct bank.
+No spare cable will be installed for this project.
+S&L would recommend a spare duct for phase cables be installed in the event that catastrophic damage occurs in a duct, TEP can install a new cable without developing an entirely new duct bank.
 It is assumed the permanent right of way width required for the duct bank would be approximately 30 feet wide.